 Why more states are requiring IIDs with cameras

 The camera verifies the driver is the one providing the breath sample.
 If others in the household use the vehicle, the camera can provide evidence that the customer was not the person giving the sample or attempting to drive in violation of their requirements.
+It’s important to note that all violations are still recorded, regardless of who was driving at the time.
+This means that if another household member fails the test, it will still count as a violation.

 Is my state one that requires a camera with my breathalyzer?